yihui/knitr/.github/CONTRIBUTING.md

 Interactively rebasing a few commits is also very helpful in this case, which gives you granular control over the commits, e.g. `git rebase -i HEAD~5`.

+Merging/rebasing commits are not required, but they can make the history clean and it will be easier for me to understand what each commit does exactly.

 ## Testing